ashtonsix/webglc/README.md

 ### Memory Management

-webglc lacks automatic garbage collection, so buffers need to be manually deallocated when they're no longer needed.
+WebGLC lacks automatic garbage collection, so buffers need to be manually deallocated when they're no longer needed.

 Let's begin this topic with an example of what one should NOT do: